Barile History, Family Crest & Coats of Arms

 One member of the name Barillot, officer at the Grands Jours de Vendôme, registered his coats of arms in the Armorial of 1696.
 François Barillot registered his blazon in Paris.

-Important Dates for the Barile family
+Early History of the Barile family

 This web page shows only a small excerpt of our Barile research.
 Another 94 words (7 lines of text) covering the years 1668, 1696, and 1699 are included under the topic Early Barile History in all our PDF Extended History products and printed products wherever possible.